 This guide has complete information for researching your tankless water heater purchase whether you’re unfamiliar with these products and want to learn the basics or you’re looking for targeted information about choosing the right on-demand water heater for your purposes.

 The handy menu below allows you to jump to the section you’re interested in, if you don’t want to browse the entire guide.
 When you’re ready to have a unit installed, choose our Free Local Quote tab to get no-obligation estimates from several of the top installers in your area.

 - What is a Tankless Water Heater

-- Pros and Cons of Tankless Water Heaters vs. Storage Water Heaters
+- Tankless Water Heaters vs. Storage Water Heaters

 - Gas vs. Electric Tankless Water Heaters